 Of all the issues that childcare centers are facing, documentation and paperwork were in the top three issues that were top-of-mind for childcare directors.
 This was not an overly surprising finding given the inefficiencies embedded in current processes.
 To put it in perspective, a center of 60 children will spend the equivalent of one full-time staff per year just on children’s documentation.

 There is a wide discrepancy in approaches to managing documentation

 Some centers are spending less than 15 minutes a day on documentation while others are spending up to 90 minutes a day.
-Many centers are using ELECT and Nipissing as frameworks for documenting learning and development, but there are various other frameworks being used, including many proprietary frameworks.
+Many centers are using Early Learning for Every Child Today (ELECT) and Nipissing as frameworks for documenting learning and development, but there are various other frameworks being used, including many proprietary frameworks.
 Distribution approaches also vary, however, the vast majority are using handwritten notes and providing parents with a hardcopy of these notes.